 Travel and Logistics Information

-The workshop will begin at 5:30 PM on Thursday evening, August 2 with optional workshop events in the Lewis G. Weeks Hall for Geological Sciences during the mid-afternoon (beginning at 2:30).
-We will end after dinner on Saturday August 4th with optional sessions on Sunday morning.
-Before making travel plans, read about the options for ground transportation to the University from the Dane County airport.
-It will take 15-30 minutes to travel from the airport to campus, and you may have to wait a while for some modes of public transportation.
-We strongly recommend that you schedule your flights to Madison to arrive no later than 3:45 PM, so that you will have enough time for travel from the airport and check-in at the workshop.
-To attend the optional afternoon sessions, you should plan to arrive at the airport no later than 12:45 PM.
+Participants are responsible for transportation to and from the workshop.
+If you arrive by air, it will take 15-30 minutes to travel from the airport to campus, and you may have to wait awhile for some modes of public transportation.
+We strongly recommend that you schedule your flights to Madison to arrive no later than 3:45 PM so that you will have enough time for travel from the airport and check-in at the workshop.
+To attend the optional afternoon sessions, you should plan to arrive at the airport no later than 12:15 PM.

-You are responsible for your transportation to and from the University of Wisconsin-Madison.
-Madison is served by the Dane County Regional Airport .
+Madison is served by the Dane County Regional Airport.
 The airport is on Madison's northeast side, 15-30 minutes by car from downtown, depending on traffic.
 A taxi to the downtown area is approximately $16.
 You may also fly into Milwaukee's General Mitchell International Airport (75 miles away) or Chicago's O'Hare or Midway Airports (about 120 miles away) and continue to Madison via bus.
-If you are traveling by car, we recommend doing a Google driving direction or similar search on Smith Hall, at 35 N. Park Street.

-Most meals will be served buffet-style on campus.
-Breakfast will be served in the Newell Cafeteria in Smith Hall; lunches and dinners will be served at the Pyle Center, except for one picnic to be held Saturday, August 4th, by the lake.
+We will provide meals from dinner on Sunday through breakfast on Wednesday.
+You will be responsible for other meals.
+Meals will be served buffet-style on campus either at the workshop venue or in the dorm cafeteria.
 All meals will have vegetarian options.
 If you chose to eat other than the planned meals, you will be responsible for the costs.

 What to Wear